bertob/unibz-timetable/README.md

 It looks like this: [tobiasbernard.com/unibz-timetable](tobiasbernard.com/unibz-timetable)

-***This site is still in development and not very well tested, so if you encounter any problems specific to your device/browser, please report them .***
+***This site is still in development and not very well tested, so if you encounter any problems specific to your device/browser, please report them.***

 ##FAQ